tdauth/wc3lib/README.md

 ## Software Architecture
 The project consists of several libraries.
 Each library has its own directory in [src](./src).

+### BLP module
+The BLP module allows to read and write BLP files.

+### Map module
+The map module allows to read and write TXT, SLK, TriggerData.txt files etc.

 ## Unit Tests
 Define environment variable `WC3_DIR` to the Warcraft III directory to make some Unit Tests work.